 Bryanna: Autism is a neurological and developmental disorder.
 In simpler terms it means Jesse and other people who have autism have brains that are wired differently.
 So because their brains are wired differently they have a hard time with things like socialization, behavior, and communication.
 Sometimes people with autism have a very hard time in social situations like reading body language or interacting with their peers.
 Sometimes people with autism are very sensitive to lights, textures, and sounds.
 It affects everyone with autism differently.

-Naomi: Have you ever experienced bullying or trouble learning in school?
+Riot: Have you ever experienced bullying or trouble learning in school?

 Jesse: I don't think I had trouble being bullied.
 I don't have trouble learning in class especially for a kid like me.